imseandavis/PowerShell/Security/Password_Checker/README.md

-## HAVEIBEENPWNED Password Checker
+## HAVEIBEENPWNED Breached Password Checker
-Put the current password your using into the checker and it will go out and retrieve all instances of the password found on HAVEIBEENPWNED.COM <br>
+Put the current password your using into the checker and it will go out and retrieve all instances of the password found on HAVEIBEENPWNED.COM using the [HAVEIBEENPWNED API](https://haveibeenpwned.com/API/v2).<br>

 ## Instructions
 Run the script and put your password in and it will notify you how many times your password has been found in a public list or data breach.